Opera in Latin America

 The history of opera in Latin America dates back to at least the early 18th century.
+Newspaper articles suggest that, around the time that Italian opera was introduced to Latin America, it was received with some disdain due to the language barrier.
+However, translations in the librettos of certain operas suggest that there was greater interest from Latin Americans than the news had credited.
 Opera arrived in Latin America as a consequence of European colonization.
 On October 19, 1701, La púrpura de la rosa premiered in Lima in the Viceroyalty of Peru, the first opera known to be composed and performed in the Americas.
 It is an opera in one act by Spanish composer Tomás de Torrejón y Velasco with a libretto by Pedro Calderón de la Barca, and is the only surviving opera by Torrejón y Velasco.
 It tells the myth of the love of Venus and Adonis, which provoked Mars's jealousy and his desire for vengeance.
+Although the libretto follows the Greek myth, the tragic love story is seen as a resemblance of the alliance that was formed from a political marriage between the Spanish and French monarchies.